The processing of "special categories" of personal data is prohibited unless an exception set out in Article 9(2) applies.

 - archiving in the public interest, research and statistics(on the basis of Manx law or Union law applied to Island).

-Controllers must be aware of the types of personal data they process and which of the relevant grounds for processing is being met as this will impact on the
+Controllers must be aware of the types of personal data they process and which of the relevant grounds for processing, or exception to the prohibition on processing, is being met.